ivangfr/springboot-react-keycloak/README.md

   ![demo-admin](documentation/demo-admin.gif)

-- The gif below shows a `user` logging in using his Github account; then he changes his avatar and comment a movie:
+- The gif below shows a `user` logging in using his Github account; then he changes his avatar and comment on a movie:

   ![demo-user-github](documentation/demo-user-github.gif)

 ## Testing movies-api endpoints

-We can manage movies by accessing directly `movies-api` endpoints using the Swagger website or `curl`.
+We can manage movies by directly accessing `movies-api` endpoints using the Swagger website or `curl`.
 For the secured endpoints like `POST /api/movies`, `PUT /api/movies/{id}`, `DELETE /api/movies/{id}`, etc, we need to inform an access token issued by `Keycloak`.

 ### Getting Access Token